Chris Farlowe: Career

 He began an association with the jazz rock group Colosseum in September 1970, recording a live album and two studio albums including Daughter of Time (1970).
-After Colosseum's reunion in 1994 he appeared on all their albums.
+Farlowe left a year later, but since Colosseum's reunion in 1994 he appeared on all their albums and tours with them to the present.
 In February 1972 he joined Atomic Rooster, and is featured on the albums Made in England (1972) and Nice 'n' Greasy (1973).
+Following Atomic Rooster, Farlowe toured in the UK and collaborated with Northern Irish guitarist Bobby Rice.

 In 1978 Farlowe collaborated on two BBC Birmingham productions for which his former Colosseum bandmate Dave Greenslade wrote the theme music.
 First, in the second series of Gangsters, Farlowe sang the theme song.
 Farlowe and Greenslade then provided the music and Farlowe played the part of Benny opposite Sonja Kristina in the rock opera Curriculee Curricula.
 The production was first shown on BBC Two and shot in its entirety on video at the University of Birmingham campus, with Magnus Magnusson as the narrator.

 Farlowe sang on two tracks from Jimmy Page's Death Wish II soundtrack (1982), as well as the tracks "Hummingbird", "Prison Blues" and "Blues Anthem" on Page's album Outrider (1988).
 He toured for a long time with Hamburg Blues Band, mainly in Germany.
 Since 1999, Farlowe has appeared on stage a number of times alongside Van Morrison.

 In 2009, Farlowe toured as a featured artist with Maggie Bell and Bobby Tench as part of the "Maximum Rhythm and Blues" tour of 32 UK theatres.
 On 30 July 2016, Farlowe appeared at Wembley Arena, performing his 1966 hit "Out of Time" as part of a show marking the 50th anniversary of the England football team's victory in the 1966 FIFA World Cup Final.

+Personal life

+Farlowe also collects war memorabilia, and once had a shop that sold Nazi uniforms, which had caused controversy at the time.
+An interest for his hobby first started when in Hamburg, he noticed and bought an Iron Cross for sale in a Junk shop.

+Farlowe has never been married or had children, but nearly got married twice.